lopezjoa/TopicTest/README.md

 ### Logic:
   1. looks within [main.yaml](https://github.com/lopezjoa/TopicTest/blob/main/.github/workflows/main.yml) to grab repository names and exisisting topics
   2. Loops through input to validate entered Repos and adds new Topics with Repo contained inside brackets
-  3. Repos and New topics are put into a dictionary where they are passed into a loop in attempt to push
+  3. Repos and New topics are put into a dictionary where they are passed into a loop in attempt to commit to Github
-  4. The new topics are then appended to the existing topics that are associated with the defined repository
+  4. Inside the loop each Repositories' new topics are appended to the existing topics
-  5. The python script will then attempt to add topics to the requested Github repositories and return a response code
+  5. The python script will then attempt to push the new topic list to the requested Github repositories and return a response code
 ### Output
   - input will be validated with a response code 200 or will provide an error code
-  - The validated Github repositories will now be classified with the inputted topics
+  - The validated Github repositories will now be classified with the new topics